flarkflarkflark/Stemperator/scripts/DAW_INTEGRATION.md

 ### Patcher Method

 1. Open Patcher
-2. Add Stemperator VST3
+2. Add STEMperator VST3
-3. Right-click Stemperator → "Show outputs"
+3. Right-click STEMperator → "Show outputs"
 4. Connect each stereo output pair to separate "To FL Studio" outputs
 5. Route Patcher outputs to mixer tracks

 ### Direct Mixer Routing

-1. Add Stemperator to a mixer insert
+1. Add STEMperator to a mixer insert
 2. Click the plugin wrapper's output selector
 3. Route outputs 3-8 to other mixer tracks
 4. Mute outputs 1-2 on the original insert (or use for stems mix)